The Order for Evening Prayer

 Then shall follow three Collects; the first of the day, which shall be the same that is appointed at the Communion; The second for Peace; The third for Grace to live well.
 And the two last Collects shall never alter, but daily be said at Morning Prayer throughout all the year, as followeth, all kneeling.

-THE COLLECT (The Fifteenth Sunday after Trinity.)
+THE COLLECT (The Seventeenth Sunday after Trinity.)

 The Second Collect at Evening Prayer.